garagehive/garagehive.github.io/docs/garagehive-faqs-security.md

 [Go back to top](#top)

 #### If a site loses its internet access what effect would it have on our Garage Hive system?
-If you loose internet connection your data is safe, we recommend that you have a back up internet connection e.g. a 4g dongle so that you can always access your data.
+If you lose internet connection your data is safe, we recommend that you have a backup internet connection e.g. a 4G/5G dongle so that you can always access your data.

 [Go back to top](#top)

 #### Can we log into all sites remotely?
-Yes Garage Hive is cloud based so it can be access anywhere with an internet connection.
+Yes Garage Hive is cloud based, so it can be accessed from anywhere with an internet connection.

 [Go back to top](#top)